-- No objective sensory abnormalities except for minor vibration sense abnormalities in the lower limbs - Must provide documentation of electrodiagnostic testing (an EMG report) - Approve for 2 months - Reauthorizations are granted for 1-year intervals based upon documentation from the prescriber indicating the member's condition has improved as a result of treatment - DOSING NOTE: Clinical guidelines recommend up to 2g/kg given over 2-5 days
+- No objective sensory abnormalities except for minor vibration sense abnormalities in the lower limbs - Must provide documentation of electrodiagnostic testing (an EMG report) - Approve for 2 months - Approval will be based off of FDA approved indication with specific associated IG products.
+Please refer to the table above. - DOSING NOTE: Clinical guidelines recommend up to 2g/kg given over 2-5 days